brh55/fitbit-settings/readme.md

 $ npm install --save fitbit-settings
 ```

+## Lifecycle
+**On initializing**
+1. The device will update it's state by retrieve any pre-existing settings stored on the device and migrate any new setting properties found in the default settings.

+**On listening**
+1. The device will sync the companion with it's current settings
+    1. The companion will parse the differences and notify the device of the changes that may have occurred when disconnected
+    2. The device will update the properties with the missing changes and save them to the device
+2. The device will listen for changes done within the settings app or `settingsStorage` and automatically update the settings stored in the device
+3. If the `syncWithCompanion` option is set, the device will persist any changes through the `.update()` method to the companion, the companion will then update the `settingsStorage`

 ## Usage
-It's recommended to keep things as flat as possible, and prefix properties if need be.
-This will keep the settings lean, and prevent unexpected overrides of settings upon reboots.
+It's recommended to keep things as flat as possible, and prefix properties if need be (i.e `color_background`, `display_battery`).
+This will keep the settings lean and prevent unexpected overrides of settings upon reboots and migrations.

-When initialize `fitbit-settings` will retrieve pre-existing stored settings on the device, and update the stored settings with any new default settings passed in the constructor.
-This is done automatically to prevent issues that occur when adding new settings on an updated build.

-### Simple - Device Side Only
+### Simple - Device Only
 ```js
 import FsSettings from 'fitbit-settings/app';